 The way you sequence projects can make a huge difference to your bottom line.
 Both to the short-term costs and the long-term profits you can gain.
 Factoring in the impact of delaying an item while prioritizing the backlog and building roadmaps can help avoid unnecessary losses or reach your goals faster.

-When portfolio management won’t help your wallet
+When portfolio management might not help your wallet

 Portfolio management is a system that needs to be designed, built, and operated.
 However, with the right elements that complement each other, it can help you save money, seize opportunities, and more effectively use what you already have to achieve your mission.